Curriculum Utilities#

 from isaaclab.envs import ManagerBasedRLEnv

-"""Curriculum that modifies a reward weight a given number of steps.
+"""Curriculum that modifies the reward weight based on a step-wise schedule."""

 if env.common_step_counter > num_steps: